 - ♦ Dues are billed on a quarterly basis.

 - ♦ Some scholarship money is available, if needed.

-- ♦ Alternately, members have the option to pay more than that amount or to continue paying over the summer, to help sustain the choir.
+- ♦ Members have the option to pay more than that amount or to continue paying over the summer, to help sustain the choir.

 - ♦ To get started, email Deeji to schedule a simple part-placement audition.

 We are a fabulous, spirited, loving group of individuals who enjoy making fantastic, soul-stirring music together.
 We are currently between the ages of 18 and 74.
 We are gay, straight, black, white (and various combos), working in a variety of professions and living anywhere from Renton to Bothell to Kirkland to Edmonds and into Seattle proper.
 We’re all beautiful beings who are passionate about coming together every week to make insanely incredible music!

 “Gee, that sounds lovely.
 Are you only looking for people who have trained voices and who can sight-sing really well?”